Garv98/Dataset-generation-and-annotation-framework-using-open-vocab-vision-language-model/README.md

-# ANN-DL — AMSDG-HV (Adaptive Multi‑Source Dataset Generation + Hybrid Verification)
+# A Cross-Modal Dataset Generation and Annotation Framework Leveraging Open-Vocabulary Vision–Language Models

 Generate small-to-medium sized image datasets from the public web for ANN/DL labs.